 First, you’re going to learn the proper technique for reading faster.

-We will focus on learning one new and improved reading technique at a time.
+We will focus on learning one new reading technique at a time.

 Second, you’re going to practice the proper reading technique slowly so that you understand how to do it correctly.

-D. Turn the new technique into a habit and focus on improving comprehension
+D. Turn technique into habit and focus on improving comprehension.

-When you practice a speed reading exercise, you are no practicing reading as much as you are practicing eye movements.
-By learning better, more efficient methods of moving your eyes, you will become a better and faster reader
+When you practice a speed reading exercise, you are not practicing reading as much as you are practicing eye movements.
+By learning better, more efficient methods of moving your eyes, you will become a better and faster reader.

 Just like learning a new golf swing or basketball jumpshot, at first you will feel very uncomfortable.
 The movement will feel clunky, awkward and strange.
 That’s normal; it’s part of the learning process.
-When you master this new technique, you will be amazed at the results.
+But when you master this new technique, you will be amazed at the results.

 Finally, you’re going to turn this new reading technique into a lifelong habit and focus on improving your reading comprehension at your new, much faster reading speed.

-1. How to Use Your Eye Muscles to Read Faster
+1. How to Retrain Your Eye Muscles to Read Faster

 If you study how your eyes move and function when you read, you’ll quickly discover that most people use their eyes very inefficiently when reading with a lot of wasted eye movements.